adelpro/MERN-auth-roles-boilerplate/README.md

 ✓ react-icons and @uiball/loaders to give a nice look to the UI

+✓ Protected routes with Higher order components

+✓ Layout component, it will be very easy to navigation and footer

 to execute the code run this command

 ```